Walmart launches low-priced private label analog insulin

-CHICAGO, June 29 (Reuters) - Walmart (WMT.N) said on Tuesday that it will start selling private-label analog insulin this week at a deep discount to branded insulin vials and pens, as it seeks to drive growth at its healthcare business.
+CHICAGO (Reuters) - Walmart said on Tuesday that it will start selling private-label analog insulin this week at a deep discount to branded insulin vials and pens, as it seeks to drive growth at its healthcare business.

 The product, ReliOn NovoLog, is a rapid-acting analog insulin used to control high blood sugar in adults and children with diabetes.
 It will require a prescription from a physician.
 More than two decades ago, Walmart launched a human insulin private label brand called ReliOn that costs $24.99 a vial.